Update Inventory Pricing

 3.)
 Markup – Entered as 1 + the markup percentage (e.g., 1.40 for 40%).

 4.)
-Dollar Adder – Adds a flat dollar amount to the cost.
+Dollar Adder – Adds flat amount to cost.

 For example: If we choose Gross Profit (GP), change the GP from 35% to 40%, entered as 0.40.
 Select New Average Cost as the pricing base (you can also choose New Last Receipt Cost or Dealer-Based Cost).
 Set the Round To amount to $0.95, so all selling prices (Price Codes 1-4) will round to this value.
 The current price will be highlighted in red if the new price differs from the existing one.

 Once you’re satisfied with the pricing changes, click Save and Exit to save your changes.
-Once a user closes the receipt, the system will update your factor(s) and or price(s).
+Once a user closes the receipt, the system applies the updated factor(s) and/or prices.

 Target Percentage Price Change Utility (HITS)